dhodyrev/leaflet-app/README.md

 - You can choose from three grid cell sizes: 1 km, 5 km, and 10 km.
 - The grid is recalculated based on the selected size whenever you click "Draw Grid."

-### Adding Restricted Areas via CSV
+### Adding Restricted Areas
 - You can add multiple restricted areas by entering coordinates (latitude, longitude) in the "Restricted Area Input" field, separated by a semicolon (`;`).
 - Click "Upload Restricted Areas" to mark these areas on the map as restricted.

 ## Predefined Restricted Areas

-The project includes predefined restricted areas in CSV format.
+The project includes predefined restricted areas.
 These are displayed on the map as orange dots, indicating locations that are off-limits for the pathfinding algorithm.

 ## Technology Stack